Research & Best Practices

 The benefits of predictive maintenance

-Here, we will look at the benefits that come from applying the predictive maintenance process, tactics and strategies to your operations:
+Here, we will look at the advantages of predictive maintenance that come from applying its process, tactics and strategies to your operations:

 • A reduction in unplanned downtime: Predictive maintenance enables operational leadership and technicians to identify the beginnings of potential maintenance issues that may lead to downtime.
 At the time an issue — in the form of a minor fluctuation in performance — is alerted in a predictive maintenance structure, it is still, in all likelihood, a significant length of time until the issue would cause the machine to stop functioning.
 Thus, personnel can schedule inspection and maintenance at a time that is convenient for operations — i.e., a time that would have the lowest impact on production.
 By planning downtime, equipment is able to remain productive for a higher percentage of time, yielding great bottom-line benefits.